Nobel Prize in Economic Sciences awarded for research into alleviating poverty | DW | 14.10.2019

 The Royal Swedish Academy of Sciences has announced the final Nobel winner of the 2019 awards season.
 And for only the second time in history, a woman is among the laureates.

-Abhijit Banerjee, Esther Duffo and Michael Kremer have jointly won the 51st Nobel Prize in Economic Sciences, the Royal Swedish Academy of Sciences in Stockholm announced Monday.
+Abhijit Banerjee, Esther Duflo and Michael Kremer have jointly won the 51st Nobel Prize in Economic Sciences, the Royal Swedish Academy of Sciences in Stockholm announced Monday.

 The trio were awarded the prize "for their experimental approach to alleviating global poverty."

-Kramer used field experiments in the 1990s to test how a range of interventions could improve academic results in schools in western Kenya.
-Banerjee and Duffo went on to perform similar experiments in India, often working with Kremer.
+Kremer used field experiments in the 1990s to test how a range of interventions could improve academic results in schools in western Kenya.
+Banerjee and Duflo went on to perform similar experiments in India, often working with Kremer.

 The prize comes with an award of 9 million Swedish Krone ($914,000; €830,000), a gold medal, and a diploma.